 S. No. Qualifications/Observations Management reply 2.
 Regulation 17 (10) of SEBI (LODR) Regulations, 2015, the Company had not carried out the performance evaluation of the Independent Directors.
+The agenda regarding performance evaluation of Independent Directors for FY 2017-18 was placed before the Board in March, 2019 which was deferred due to paucity of time.
+However, the Board in its subsequent meeting held in May, 2019 has carried out performance evaluation of Independent Directors of the Company.
 3. Regulation 25 (4) of the Securities and Exchange Board of India (Listing Obligations and Disclosure Requirements) Regulations, 2015, the Independent Directors had not reviewed: (a) the performance of non-independent directors and the board of directors as a whole; (b) the performance of the chairperson of the listed entity, taking into account the views of executive directors and non-executive directors.
 Independent Directors in their separate meeting held in June, 2019 noted the requirements of Regulation 25(4) of SEBI (LODR).
 The Independent Directors after discussions were of the view that the performance of non-independent directors including Chairman and Managing Director is being evaluated by Administrative Ministry i.e. Ministry of Power.
 Accordingly, the same need not be done by the Independent Directors.
 4. Regulation 19 (4) read with Schedule II Part D(A) of SEBI (LODR) Regulations, 2015, the Nomination and Remuneration Committee had not formulated the criteria for determining qualifications, positive attributes and independence of a director.
 As per Article 34 of the Articles of Association of the Company read with Ministry of Corporate Affairs notification dated 5 th June 2015, the Independent Directors on the Board of the Company are appointed by the President of India.